hpssjellis/arduino-simple-websocket/README.md

 https://gitpod.io/#github.com/hpssjellis/arduino-simple-websocket

+Using the .gitpod.yml file things hould auto install on gitpod.

-Then degrade the package.json file to:
+If things aren't working then degrade the package.json file to:

 ```